 What does this mean for Pole Sports now?

-The IPSF needs to reach 40 Federations and with the help of the IPSF these federation can now show that they are part of an international federation that is working officially with GAISF which will assist with national government recognition.
+The IPSF needs to reach 40 Federations and with the help of the IPSF, these federations can now show that they are part of an international federation that is working officially with GAISF which will assist with national government recognition.
 This will help them gain funding, assist their athletes and grow Pole Sports in their country.
-The IPSF will be contacting all existing federation with the invitation to apply as well as inviting groups of passionate people to create federations in countries where they are needed, all with the guidance of the IPSF.
+The IPSF will be contacting all existing federations with the invitation to apply as well as inviting groups of passionate people to create federations in countries where they are needed, all with the guidance of the IPSF.

 What does this mean for our Olympic goals?